shapediver/AppBuilderSdk/README.md

 Highlights of the App Builder SDK:

   * Extensive support for styling using themes
-  * Easy to be forked and extended
+  * Easy to be extended by further types of widgets etc
   * Great starting point for custom web apps using ShapeDiver and React

 ### Some hints about the code